97 Pages Posted: 9 Mar 2017 Last revised: 3 Jun 2017

 Date Written: February 1, 2017

-Many of our most difficult conversations involve navigating the tension between honesty and kindness.
-In the present research, we explore the intrapersonal consequences of communicating honestly and kindly by randomly assigning individuals to be honest, kind, or conscious of their communication (the control condition) in every conversation with every person in their life for three days.
-We examine the impact of our interventions on predicted and actual well-being and social connection and we document two main results.
-First, individuals predict that being honest will lead to lower levels of hedonic well-being (i.e., enjoyment) and social connection than being kind or conscious of one’s communication, causing individuals to avoid communicating honestly.
-Second, this prediction is incorrect: the experience of being honest is far more pleasurable, leads to greater levels of social connection, and does less relational harm than individuals expect.
+People highly value the moral principle of honesty, and yet, they often avoid being honest with others.
+One reason people may avoid being completely honest is that honesty frequently conflicts with kindness: candidly sharing one’s opinions and feelings can hurt others and create social tension.
+In the present research, we explore the actual and predicted consequences of communicating honestly during difficult conversations.
+We compare honest communication to kind communication as well as a neutral control condition by randomly assigning individuals to be honest, kind, or conscious of their communication in every conversation with every person in their life for three days.
+We find that people significantly mispredict the consequences of communicating honestly: the experience of being honest is far more pleasurable, leads to greater levels of social connection, and does less relational harm than individuals expect.
 We establish these effects across two field experiments and two prediction experiments and we document the robustness of our results in a subsequent laboratory experiment.
 We explore the underlying mechanisms by qualitatively coding participants’ reflections during and following our experiments.
 This research contributes to our understanding of affective forecasting processes and uncovers fundamental insights on how communication and moral values shape well-being.

 Keywords: honesty, affective forecasting, ethics, communication